Peugeot 3008: Second generation (P84; 2016)

 The second generation 3008 was announced by Peugeot in May 2016, and was first presented to the public at the Paris Motor Show in September 2016.
 Its design allows the vehicle to come into contention with large competitors in the C segment market of SUVs, which has been a prominent market in the past years.
-Sales of the second generation 3008 began with the model year of 2017, at the end of 2016.
+Sales of the second generation 3008 began in late 2016.

-It features Peugeot's new iCockpit, which is an improved design compared to the current iCockpit featured in the Peugeot 208, Peugeot 2008 and Peugeot 308.
+It features Peugeot's new iCockpit, which is an improved design compared to the previous iCockpit featured in the Peugeot 208, Peugeot 2008 and Peugeot 308.
 The second generation was introduced on 23 May 2016.
-Features include an eight inch touch screen to the centre console, a 12.3 inch customisable heads up display, and the small style steering wheel, which has become standard in all current models of Peugeot.
+Features include an eight-inch touch screen to the centre console, a 12.3-inch customisable heads-up display, and the small style steering wheel, which has become standard in all models of Peugeot, at time of its unveiling.

 Production started in 2016, with sales starting in January 2017.
 100,000 orders were made in Europe between October 2016 and March 2017, half of them were made by people who did not own a Peugeot.

 2020 facelift

-A facelift was unveiled on 1 September 2020 for the 2021 model year.
-Featuring new front end styling, resembling that of the New 208 and New 508, increased technology, refreshed interior with an enlarged touchscreen and revised rear lighting.
+The facelift was unveiled on 1 September 2020.
+Featuring new styling for the front fascia, increased technology, refreshed interior with an enlarged touchscreen and revised rear lighting.